patrickmaynard/audit-class-generator/README.md

 Then view the source of the page you want to debug in a browser.

-You'll see that any tag that already had a "class" attribute now has a unique class that looks something like `audit_34f39d` or such appended to the class list.
+You'll see that any tag that already had a "class" attribute now has a unique,
+pseudorandom class that looks something like `audit_34f39d` or such appended to the class list.

 Just grep for that audit class, and you'll find the Twig template you want in a jiffy.